 Gut microbiota diversity and composition

 Description and analyses of bacterial communities were performed using the phyloseq package (McMurdie & Holmes, 2013).
-We considered three features to analyse within hosts’ gut microbiota. i) We looked for enterotypes, i.e. distinct community composition types of gut bacteriota, as found in humans (Arumugam et al., 2011; Holmes et al., 2012), using the Dirichlet Multinomial Mixtures DMM (Morgan, 2021). ii) We analysed the Firmicutes /Bacteroidetes (F/B) log-ratio, as it is often used as a proxy of health or metabolism in humans and mice, see refs in (Lavrinienko et al., 2018).
+We considered three features to analyse within hosts’ gut microbiota. i) We looked for enterotypes, i.e. distinct community composition types of gut bacteriota, as found in humans (Arumugam et al., 2011; Holmes et al., 2012), using the Dirichlet Multinomial Mixtures DMM (Morgan, 2021). ii) We analysed the Firmicutes /Bacteroidetes (F/B) log-ratio, as it is often used as a proxy of health or metabolism in humans and mice (Ley et al., 2005; Toumi et al., 2022).
 We calculated this ratio with the microbiota package (Lahti & Shetty, 2017). iii) We characterized the alpha diversity using two metrics, the specific richness (i.e. number of taxa within the host individual) and the Shannon index as recommended in (Haegeman et al., 2013).

 We estimated the beta diversity, i.e., the dissimilarity between host individuals in their gut bacteriota using Bray-Curtis distances.
 We considered the relative abundance of OTUs (family).